LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/divgeo.rst

 radiation (in `MW`) then need to specify the location from where this core radiation is emitted.
 This is done by providing a set of point sources.
 The radiated power will be spread evenly among these point sources.
-You create them by: :menuselection:`Edit --> Create --> Source` And specify the X and Y coordinates (in `mm`) of the point source location.
+You create them by: :menuselection:`&Edit --> &Create --> &Source` And specify the X and Y coordinates (in `mm`) of the point source location.
 You may input as few or as many point sources as you’d like.
 The point sources (if you choose to display them) are shown as white asterisks in the DG model.